ZhengLyu-Data/Lvzheng-Wuhan-Realworld/03_finance_skill_map/README.md

 └── README.md

 ## ⚠️ Notebook Language Notice
-The Python notebook file (`financial_skill_map_notebook.ipynb`) was originally created using Google Colab in Chinese-language mode.
-While all variable names and outputs are in English, some markdown cells may still include Chinese.
+The Python notebook file (`financial_skill_map_notebook.ipynb`) was originally created using Google Colab in English-language mode.
+While all variable names and outputs are in English.
 This does not affect data integrity or code functionality.

 ---